 Haryana: 84 of 90 MLAs are crorepatis

-New Delhi, Oct 25: Out of the 90 MLAs analysed, 12(13%) MLAs have declared criminal cases against themselves.
-Out of 90 MLAs analysed during Haryana Assembly elections in 2014, 9 (10%) MLAs had declared criminal cases against themselves says a report by the Association for Democratic Reforms.
+New Delhi, Oct 25: Out of the 90 MLAs analysed, 12(13 per cent) MLAs have declared criminal cases against themselves.
+Out of 90 MLAs analysed during Haryana Assembly elections in 2014, 9 (10 per cent) MLAs had declared criminal cases against themselves says a report by the Association for Democratic Reforms.

-4(13%) out of 31 MLAs from INC, 1 (100%) out of 1 MLA from Haryana Lokhit Party and 2 (29%) out of 7 Independent MLAs have declared serious criminal cases against themselves in their affidavits.
+4(13 per cent) out of 31 MLAs from INC, 1 (100 per cent) out of 1 MLA from Haryana Lokhit Party and 2 (29 per cent) out of 7 Independent MLAs have declared serious criminal cases against themselves in their affidavits.

 Haryana govt formation: Uma Bharati reminds BJP of principles